-Chocolate Cake with Fresh Strawberry Buttercream Frosting is my most popular cake recipe, and it’s not surprise why!
+Chocolate Strawberry Cake is my most popular cake recipe, and it’s no surprise why!
 The moist, fluffy cake layered with a fruity strawberry buttercream frosting make this dessert perfect for any occasion.

 Have I mentioned before that I LOVE CAKE?

 Because I really, really do.
 Especially when it is chocolate.